 • HOW DID YOU GET INTO CONVERSATION DESIGN?

 That’s a funny story.
 On April 11, 2018 – yeah, it’s very specific – a friend, Joppe Decker, asked me, ‘do you want to come along to an Alexa meetup we have in the Netherlands’?
 I said ‘oh yeah, it sounds good’.
 I mean, I know about Alexa’, but it wasn’t very popular here.
 So I went with him, and Max Amordeluso was there and told a little bit about what was going on.
-And one of the group’s organizers, Tomoharu Ito, was Japanese, and he organized people from Japan live-streaming it and telling about how enthusiastic they were about Alexa.
-And for them it was like 3:00 or 4:00 a’clock AM, So when I saw their enthusiasm in the middle of the night about this subject, I’m ‘this is something really big, I have to look more into this’, and that’s how I got into it.
+And one of the group’s organizers, Tomoharu Ito, was Japanese.
+She organized people from Japan live-streaming it and telling about how enthusiastic they were about Alexa.
+And for them it was like 3:00 or 4:00 a’clock AM, So when I saw their enthusiasm in the middle of the night about this subject.
+And I’m like ‘this is something really big, I have to look more into this’, and that’s how I got into it.

 • WHAT’S THE bot or PROJECT YOU’RE MOST PROUD OF?